The Offshore Pollution Liability Association Ltd

 On this website you can find out more about OPOL, read and download copies of the OPOL Agreement, Articles of Association, Memorandum of Association, Rules, Information for Prospective Members and Guidelines for Claimants.
 If you wish to print individual web pages - please use 'landscape' mode for best results

-The Agreement came into effect on 1st May 1975, and was initially an interim measure to provide for a strict liability regime, whilst awaiting a regional Convention of Civil Liability for Oil Pollution Damage resulting from Exploration for and Exploitation of Seabed Mineral Resources (CLEE).
+The Agreement came into effect on 1st May 1975, and was initially an interim measure to provide for a liability regime, whilst awaiting a regional Convention of Civil Liability for Oil Pollution Damage resulting from Exploration for and Exploitation of Seabed Mineral Resources (CLEE).

 However the nine participating States were unable to agree and the final text of the treaty remains unratified and the UK Government judged that their interests could best be achieved through the continuing working of OPOL.